The Constitution of Engineering Student Council

 Article V. Finances

-- To receive 100% of ESC allocations, members must attend all general meetings, finance meetings and Passing the Torch.
-Consequences:
+Section II: To receive allocations, members must attend all general and finance

 Article VI.
 Powers of Engineering Student Council

-- Form committees as necessary to accomplish the goals of ESC and Iowa State University.
+Section II: Form committees as necessary to accomplish the goals of ESC and Iowa

 Article VII.
 Parliamentary Authority